Set yourself up for weight loss success with realistic expectations.

 Age: As you get older, it can be more difficult to lose weight.
 This is partly because older bodies have less muscle mass, which affects metabolic rate.
 It can also be because older people tend to spend more time tied up with work and family life, and have less free time for sport and general activity.

 Gender: In general, women have a harder time losing weight than men do.
-This is because women are smaller with less muscle mass, and are culturally less likely to do sport, exercise, and active jobs.
+This is because women are smaller with less muscle mass.

 The more weight you have to lose, the more you are likely to shed at the start of a diet.
 As you have less to lose, it can seem harder.
 In actual fact, weight loss doesn’t slow down, but the percentage of weight you lose will drop.